larrabee/freeipa-password-reset/README.md

 # FreeIPA self-service password reset

 ## Features
-1. Users can reset their own passwords with token that is sent to the user's mobile phone
+1. Users can reset their own passwords with token that is sent to the user's mobile phones
+2. Users can reset their own passwords with token that is sent to the user's emails
-2. The service has protection against brute force attacks
+3. The service has protection against brute force attacks
-3. The service is dedicated.
+4. The service is dedicated.
 It does not change the scheme or system files of FreeIPA.
 No problems with upgrade of FreeIPA
-4. The password reset page stylized as FreeIPA pages
+5. The password reset page stylized as FreeIPA pages
-5. SMS with tokens is sent through the Amazon SNS service.
+6. SMS with tokens is sent through the Amazon SNS service.
-6. Tested with CentOS 7, python 2.7 and FreeIPA 4.4/4.5
+7. Tested with CentOS 7, python 2.7 and FreeIPA 4.4/4.5
-7. This instruction assumes that the service will be installed on the FreeIPA server.
+8. This instruction assumes that the service will be installed on the FreeIPA server.
-8. I recommend that you protect the service using a firewall and allow access only through the internal network
+9. I recommend that you protect the service using a firewall and allow access only through the internal network
-9. This app is very small.
+10. This app is very small.
 You can easily audit the code.
+11. You can easely write your own 2FA providers.

 ## Instal steps